Atom-Atharva/bill-mitra/backend/README.md

 - A store `/register` onto the application with email and password.
 - User with ROLE **OWNER** will be created under store (First User).
-- Then owner can `/create` its managers and employees.
+- Then the owner can `/create` its managers and employees.
 - Managers or Employees can `/login` to the application for that store.
 - Managers can `/create` more Employees.
 - Managers can also CRUD on `/categories`, `/items`.